dklounge/dklounge.github.io/_posts/2014-05-12-signal-to-noise-ratio.md

 Now, take another cohort of 100 and show them a blue colored card, but then insert an actor who says "That\'s green!"
 The rest will think that this dude is delusional, but what happens is fascinating.

 <blockquote>
-  <p>When Nemeth took this cohort and asked them to free-associate on the color names they had mentioned, the words they came up with were markedly different from the earlier group\'s.
+  <p>When Nemeth took this cohort and asked them to free-associate on the color names they had mentioned, the words they came up with were markedly different from the earlier group's.
 Some of them dutifully suggested "sky," like normal respondents, but the sort of associations that resided in the creative tail of the distribution - "jazz" or "jeans" - were far more numerous.
 In other words, when subjects were exposed to <em>inaccurate</em> descriptions of the slides, they became more creative.</p>
 </blockquote>

 <a target="out" href="http://www.amazon.com/gp/product/B003ZK58TA/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B003ZK58TA&linkCode=as2&tag=dklo-20&linkId=MK4MOV4LWDY3ZYO4">Where Good Ideas Come From</a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=dklo-20&l=as2&o=1&a=B003ZK58TA" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />